-USE Number of Parking Spaces Required Per Unit of Measure Residential / Institutional / Recreational Single family or duplex dwellings Three (3) for each dwelling unit, one of which shall be within an enclosed garage Multiple family dwellings Three (3) for each dwelling unit, one of which shall be within a covered parking structure Lodging and boarding house, fraternity, or similar use, including bed and breakfasts One (1) for each room Housing for the elderly One (1) for every two (2) dwelling units, plus one (1) space for each five dwelling units.
+USE Number of Parking Spaces Required Per Unit of Measure Residential / Institutional / Residential / Institutional / Recreational Single family or duplex dwellings Three (3) for each dwelling unit, one of which shall be within an enclosed garage Multiple family dwellings Three (3) for each dwelling unit, one of which shall be within a covered parking structure Lodging and boarding house, fraternity, or similar use, including bed and breakfasts One (1) for each room Housing for the elderly One (1) for every two (2) dwelling units, plus one (1) space for each five dwelling units.
 However, should units revert to general occupancy, then three (3) spaces per unit shall be provided, one of which shall be within a covered parking structure Community building, clubhouse, meeting facility, or any similar type of use.
-One (1) space for each one hundred (100) square feet of gross building area or one (1) space for each three (3) persons permitted to occupy the building by law, whichever is greater Churches, synagogues, Temples or similar places of worship One (1) for each four (4) seats in the main room for worship Hospitals Two (2) for each patient bed Home for the aged and nursing home One (1) for each two (2) beds Day care centers, group Two (2) spaces, plus one (1) for every eight (8) children licensed capacity Elementary and junior high schools Five (5) spaces plus one (1) space for each classroom in addition to the requirements of the auditorium Senior high schools Five (5) spaces plus one (1) space for each classroom plus one (1) space for each ten (10) students, OR space required for the auditorium or stadium, whichever is greater Theaters & auditoriums Stadium, sports arenas or similar places of outdoor assembly One (1) for each four (4) seats Dance halls, civic clubs, fraternal orders, union halls, or any similar type of use One (1) space for each one hundred (100) square feet of gross floor area or one (1) space for each three (3) persons permitted to occupy the building by law, whichever is greater
+One (1) space for each one hundred (100) square feet of gross building area or one (1) space for each three (3) persons permitted to occupy the building by law, whichever is greater Churches, synagogues, Temples or similar places of worship One (1) for each four (4) seats in the main room for worship Hospitals Two (2) for each patient bed Assisted Living, Skilled Nursing, and Hospice for the Aged and Nursing Home 25 spaces for each patient bed and one (1) space for each employee in the largest working shift Day care centers, group Two (2) spaces, plus one (1) for every eight (8) children licensed capacity Elementary and junior high schools Five (5) spaces plus one (1) space for each classroom in addition to the requirements of the auditorium Senior high schools Five (5) spaces plus one (1) space for each classroom plus one (1) space for each ten (10) students, OR space required for the auditorium or stadium, whichever is greater Theaters & auditoriums Stadium, sports arenas or similar places of outdoor assembly One (1) for each four (4) seats Dance halls, civic clubs, fraternal orders, union halls, or any similar type of use One (1) space for each one hundred (100) square feet of gross floor area or one (1) space for each three (3) persons permitted to occupy the building by law, whichever is greater